Key Takeaways

 - Of full legal capacity and 18 years or older.

-Note, however, that under the Companies Act, the nominee director is a full legal director like anyone else.
-They have full compliance responsibilities and liabilities, irrespective of their contracts with you.
-This risk, of course, is factored into their price.
+However, under the Companies Act, a nominee director is a full legal director with the same compliance responsibilities and liabilities as any other director, regardless of their contract with you.
+This risk is typically factored into their fees.

 Tip: Learn what is a nominee director in Singapore, including responsibilities and the risks of appointing one.